 Commentary: This study shows that L. rhamnosus is one of the foundational bacteria found in canine intestinal tracts.

 Again one of the naturally concentrated bacteria inherit to canine microbiota, L. fermentum has strong survival characteristics and the ability to significantly modify the intestinal microbiota.

 Appl Environ Microbiol.
 2006 Oct;72(10):6539-43.

 As part of the Lactobacillus family, L. reuteri has many of the broad ranging health benefits.
 In dogs though they have found that reuteri may be the most resistant and may be especially helpful in controlling canine intestinal infections.

 Again, one of the naturally concentrated bacteria inherent to canine microbiota.
 Strong and viable, this probiotic should always be in a natural canine probiotic formula.

 A probiotic's CFU count represents the amount of viable (living) bacteria in a serving.

-When it comes to probiotics for pets, we see a haphazard approach to formulation ranging from extremely low CFU (i.e. 200-500 million), to extremely high CFU (i.e. 58 billion).
+When it comes to probiotics for dogs and cats, we see a random approach to formulation ranging from extremely low CFU (i.e. 200-500 million), to extremely high CFU (i.e. 58 billion).
 This is also reflected in the types of strains used in each formula.